OrbicCode/Portfolio/README.md

 ### This is a challenge
 Not only do I want to create an awesome-looking portfolio but, most importantly, I want to practice and learn while I engage with this project.
 From practising a mobile-first responsive design to including accessibility.
-Colour theory and UI fundamentals.
-Next.js, React and its components.
+Colour theory and UI fundamentals, and React.

 ### Pre-Project Questions and Thoughts